 8. Improve Your Physical Health

-This means, for example, that if you find out that one of your elders died of a particular type of cancer, you can screen for this type of disease or alter your lifestyle to avoid the chances of getting the illness yourself.
+So, if you find out that an ancestor died of a particular type of cancer, you can then screen for this type of disease.
+Or you may even alter your lifestyle to avoid the chances of getting the illness yourself.

-For a therapeutic and relaxing option that might be able to help fight against mental health problems, why not check out the vast array of CBD oils available at herbalhealthcbd.co.uk
+For a therapeutic and relaxing option that might be able to help fight against mental health problems, why not check out the vast array of CBD oils available at Herbal Health CBD.

 9. Fun Activity for The Family

 There is no reason for you to launch into the amazing benefits that studying your family history can bring alone.
-In fact, it can be a fun activity for the entire family to get invested in.
+It can be a fun activity for the entire family to get invested in.
+Even children can be involved in the process.

 If you liked this article then you may also like to read the following two posts that are featured on this site: